This first step applies to all three treatments:

-Heat vegetable oil in a pan to 350F/176C, and deep fry the skin.
-Some people want to call this “flash frying,” but that implies that deep frying is excessive as a basic process.
-It does not take long, but the skin must be heated all the way through to avoid greasiness.
+Heat vegetable oil in a pan to 350F/176C, and deep-fry the skin.
+Some people want to call this “flash frying,” but that implies that deep-frying is excessive in principle.
+It does not take long; heat the skin all the way through to avoid greasiness.
 The surface will be crispy, but the skin itself will still be somewhat unctuous until it cools.
 Set the skin aside.

-NOTE: There is no shame in well done, and if you or your spouse or guests prefer the duck less pink, just leave it in the oil longer or use a torch to sear the medallions after slicing.
+NOTE: There is no shame in well done.
+If you or your spouse or guests prefer the duck less pink, just leave it in the oil longer or use a torch to sear the medallions after slicing.
 The duck will still be delicious, but the flavor will be a little stronger.

 Before and after:

 After letting it rest on the board, slice the breast on the bias to create uniform medallions.

 Drizzle the medallions with the butter sauce, sprinkle with parsley, and enjoy!